jajinkya211/occlusion-aware-forecasting/README.md

 ## Core Idea

 Most trajectory forecasters treat all agents identically regardless of how well the sensor observed them.
 This is wrong.
-A cyclist half-hidden behind a bus should receive a wider uncertainty cone than a fully visible pedestrian — not because the model is less capable, but because the information was genuinely absent.
+A cyclist half-hidden behind a bus should receive a wider uncertainty cone than a fully visible pedestrian,  not because the model is less capable, but because the information was genuinely absent.

 This work wires per-agent visibility scores directly into the model's internal representations using Feature-wise Linear Modulation (FiLM), injected at two points: before and after social attention.
 Two pairwise calibration losses then enforce the desired correlations during training:

-- `r(vis, sigma2)` — less-visible agents must receive higher predicted variance
+- `r(vis, sigma2)`,  less-visible agents must receive higher predicted variance
-- `r(err, sigma2)` — higher-error agents must receive higher predicted variance
+- `r(err, sigma2)`,  higher-error agents must receive higher predicted variance

 Neither property emerges from standard NLL training alone.